jpane24/OVtool/README.md

     have the same strength of associations with the treatment indicator and outcome that are seen in 6 of the 7 observed confounders.
-In the most extreme observed case in which the sign changes, the estimated effect size shifts from 0.064 to -0.04.
+In the most extreme observed case in which the sign changes, the estimated treatment effect shifts from 0.064 to -0.04.
 The sign of the estimate would not be expected to be preserved for unobserved confounders that have the same strength of association with the treatment indicator and outcome as eps7p_0."
     #> [1] "Statistical significance at the 0.05 level is
     expected to be robust to unobserved confounders with strengths of associations with the treatment indicator and